prism-break/prism-break/README.md

 Run `make test` to make sure your translations compile properly into the site.
 It might take a little while (~minutes) if you're on a slower computer.

 ### Publish
-Your newly translated site is available at './public/#{ISO}/'.
+Your newly translated site is available at './public/**language-code**/'.
 Visit it in your browser and check out your work.
+Looking good!

-If it looks good, commit the changes and issue a pull request.
+Remember to revert the `Makefile` change and then commit the changes and issue a pull request.

 # License
 See `LICENSE.md`.